Help restore Mistybank’s native paradise and share our creative rural life in Monga, Australia

 Description

-We are retirees, who need help to manage our small property, Mistybank.
+We are semi retired, creatives, who love connecting with the people who have helped us manage our small property, Mistybank.
 In return we will share our beautiful home, our culture and knowledge.

-We have 8 acres of native regeneration, a small ancient orchard and large veggie garden.
-We are on the banks of the Mongarlowe River, where we are nurturing beautiful unimproved native pastures.
+We have 8 acres of native regeneration on the banks of the Mongarlowe River, within spitting distance of Monga National Park, where we are nurturing beautiful unimproved native pastures, tending to our veggies and an ancient orchard that mainly feeds the abundant bird life here.

 The small parcel of land we live on, was cleared agricultural land, when it subdivided off a much larger property to the west of us.
-The plan was to build a Trout Farm.
-Patrick purchased this property in 1979, and with the cows gone, it’s been slowly regenerating ever since.
 We are at the top of the Clyde Mountain, part of the Great Dividing Range we are close to the edge of the escarpment.

 We have a large food garden, primarily for personal use.
 We do propagate and pot up plants to sell and share.